zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

 Ansible will read an `inventory file` containing the Nodes on which to install the various Roles and automatically execute on the selected Nodes all the necessary task.

-You only need to edit the inventory file and run the playbook.
+Once the Control Node (see Section :ref:`ansible-setup` below) has been properly set up according the directions in the remainder, the ansible installation only requires to edit the inventory file and run **one CLI command** to execute the playbook.

 .. _ansible-req: